nojaf/telplin/docs/docs/motivation.md

 D.fs
 ```

-If you open file `D.fs`, your editor will request type information for `D.fs` and it will need to know what happened in all the files prior to `D.fs`.
-As signature files expose all the same information, the background compiler can skip over `A.fs` and `B.fs`.
-Because `A.fsi` and `B.fsi`, will contain the same information.
-This improvement can make the IDE feel a lot snappier when working in a large codebase.
+Opening `D.fs` requires type information for every file before it, but `A.fs` and `B.fs` can be skipped: their signatures carry the same information.
+In a large code base this makes the editor feel a lot snappier.

-### Compilation improvement
+### Faster compilation

-In [dotnet/fsharp#14494](https://github.com/dotnet/fsharp/pull/14494), a new feature was introduced to optimize the compiler.
-If an implementation file is backed by a signature file, the verification of whether the implementation and its signature match will be done in parallel.
-If a file relies on a backed file as a dependency, it can leverage the signature information to perform self-type checking.
-This approach not only improves efficiency but also significantly speeds up the type-checking process compared to checking the implementation file alone.
-This feature will be part of dotnet `7.0.4xx` and can be enabled by adding `<OtherFlags>--test:GraphBasedChecking</OtherFlags>` to your `fsproj`.

-## Why this tool?

-The `F#` compiler currently exposes a feature to generate signature files during a build.
-This can be enabled by adding `<OtherFlags>--allsigs</OtherFlags>` to your `fsproj`.

-So why introduce an alternative for this?

-### Typed tree only

-`--allsigs` will generate a signature file based on the typed tree.
-This leads to some rather mixed results when you compare it to your implementation file.

-Example:
+[Graph-based type checking](https://github.com/dotnet/fsharp/pull/14494) (`<ParallelCompilation>true</ParallelCompilation>` in the `fsproj`) lets the compiler check files in parallel.
+Signature files help twice: an implementation is verified against its own signature in parallel, and files that depend on it only need the signature to check themselves.

+## What about `--allsigs`?

+The F# compiler can generate signature files itself during a build, by adding `<OtherFlags>--allsigs</OtherFlags>` to the `fsproj`.
+Its output has improved considerably over the years, and it is a perfectly reasonable way to get valid signatures out of a build.

+Generating the signature is also where `--allsigs` stops, and where Telplin starts. `--allsigs` exposes every declaration as is; Telplin checks what the rest of the project actually uses and trims each signature down to that, then cleans up the implementation files, lists the signatures in the project file, and verifies the whole project before writing anything.
+That is nowadays the main reason to reach for it.

+### Closer to the source

+Telplin also stays closer to how the implementation is written.
+Given

 ```fsharp
 module MyNamespace.MyModule